Does Gemini Report to the IRS?

 Does Gemini report to the Internal Revenue Service (IRS)?

-Tax implications on Gemini transactions
+Tax implications of Gemini transactions

 Additionally, if you receive income through Gemini, such as bonuses, staking rewards, or Gemini Earn interest, this income is typically subject to income tax.
 Users must report these earnings at fair market value on the date received.
 TokenTax can assist with calculating these earnings and ensuring that each transaction is categorized correctly for tax purposes.